 The annual Dr. Martin Luther King Jr. Commemorative Celebration highlights and memorializes the work, accomplishments, and legacy of one of the greatest Civil Rights and African American leaders in modern history.
 Birth in 1995, the MLK Commemorative Celebration strives to educate both the entire LSU and the greater Baton Rouge communities about the significant undertakings of Dr. King.
 It also attempts to enlighten the public about the benefits and opportunities they have gained because of the deeds and accomplishments of Dr. King.

 The Multicultural Student Leadership Conference (MSLC) is a one-day conference where a diverse group of student leaders from LSU and visiting universities participate in a variety of workshops/sessions that enhance and build upon their leadership skills.
-MSLC is coordinated by the African American Cultural Center.
+MSLC is coordinated by the African American Cultural Center, the Office of Multicultural Affairs, and the MSLC Student Committee.
 More information can be located here.

 The Identity Workshop is an opportunity for all students to engage in learning and appreciation for American's first group of people.
 The workshop is a 3 hour long program that includes a panel discussion, presentation/demonstration, and Q&A with Native American students at LSU.
 This program is an educational endeavor to promote Native American identities at LSU and is coordinated alongside with the Native American Student Organization.